Singh-Gursahib/Singh-Gursahib/README.md

 - 📫 How to reach me **gursahib99888@gmail.com**

-- ⚡ Fun fact **I know a little bit about everything, which helps me connect the dots and impress my friends at trivia night.**
+- ⚡ Fun fact: **I know a little bit about everything, which helps me connect the dots and impress my friends at trivia night.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">